gbtami/pychess-variants/static/docs/orda.md

 Bishop | 3 | Horse Archer | 4
 Knight | 3 | Kheshig | 7
 Rook | 5 | Lancer | 4

-As a whole, the Horde army is weaker than the Kingdom in value (based on Stockfish valuation).
-However, the Horde also starts with pawns in the third rank, which balances the material.

 ## Strategy
 The game is still young, so strategy is still being developed!
 Much of the data is currently based on Engine play.